Skip to content

 8 directories, 11 files

-:::tip hint service directory structure introduction refer to Project Structure :::
+:::tip hint For the service directory structure, see Project Structure. :::

 In go-zero we support the etcd service registration and direct connection mode and we only adjust the static configuration files in the etc directory.

-:::tip hint gRPC service configuration accessible GRPC Service Configuration
+:::tip hint For gRPC service configuration, see gRPC Service Configuration.

-etcd 服务注册 To use etcd as a registry, simply add the etcd configuration to the static configuration file, with the following minimal reference configuration (gray underlined section):
+etcd Service Registration To use etcd as a registry, simply add the etcd configuration to the static configuration file:

 demo/etc/greet.yaml